 Each year, ADF chooses a critical lens that allows us to form a vibrant research community focused on a shared concern.
 In 2020, the ADF School will explore the physical imagination: How does dance allow us to explore and realize our wildest imaginings?
 We will explore this question through dancing, discussion, and marvelous flights into our individual and collective imagination.

 Auditions will be held during the first two days of the festival for audition-based classes.
 For anyone not auditioning, there will be a range of open classes with ADF faculty to experience.
 Final registration for classes will occur on Sunday, June 21, allowing dancers who auditioned to register for their third class based on audition results.

 Orientation, informal gatherings, auditions for additional performance opportunities, and performances will also occur on the opening days of the festival.

 Everyone takes three courses of their choosing that meet four days a week (Monday, Tuesday, Thursday, and Friday) for the entirety of the summer.
 You can register for all courses that don’t require an audition before you arrive at the festival so you know your daily schedule in advance.

 STUDENT-LED INITIATIVES AND MENTORSHIP

 ADF aims to develop the next generation of leaders in the field by providing opportunities for you to propose, develop, and lead classes and discussions.
 In addition, ADF provides focused mentorship for student choreographers.

 CREATIVE AND PERFORMING OPPORTUNITIES

-There are many ways to perform at ADF: the Footprints program, repertory classes, the faculty concert, the ICR concert, and the student concert.
+There are many ways to perform at ADF: the Footprints program, repertory classes, the faculty concert, the ICR concert, and student concerts.
 Once you apply, you’ll receive a full description on each of these options.